Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

 \subsection{Building \gate{Rx}-\gate{Rz} sequences}

-At this point, the quantum circuit contains only \gate{R} and \gate{Rz} gates with arbitrary angle parameters as single qubit gates and \gate{ZZ} gates with an angle parameter of $\tfrac{\ell \pi}{2}$ as two-qubit gates.
-This makes the gate set of the quantum circuit gates compatible with the native gate set $\mathcal{M}$.
-Since exactly one \gate{TK1} gate can compactly represent any arbitrary sequence of single-qubit gates, the first step is to reduce every sequence of concatenated single qubit gates into a \gate{TK1} gate.
-Such sequences start and end at either two-qubit gates or at input or output vertices $v_i, w_i$.
+At this point, the quantum circuit contains only \gate{R} and \gate{Rz} gates with arbitrary angle parameters as single-qubit gates and \gate{ZZ} gates with an angle parameter of $\tfrac{\ell \pi}{2}$ as two-qubit gates.
+This makes the gate set of the quantum circuit compatible with the native gate set $\mathcal{M}$.
+Since exactly one \gate{TK1} gate can compactly represent any arbitrary sequence of single-qubit gates, the first step is to reduce any sequence of concatenated single-qubit gates to one \gate{TK1} gate.
+Such sequences start and end either at two-qubit gates or at the input or output vertices $v_i, w_i$.
 The implementation of the algorithm is Pytket's \texttt{SquashTK1} pass.
 It is depicted in \autoref{fig-example-4} how this algorithm is applied to the circuit from \autoref{fig-example-3}.
-Then, Pytket's \texttt{RebaseCustom} pass is used to transform the \gate{TK1} gates into gates of set $\mathcal{M}$ using \eqref{eq-tk1-decomp}.
-It is instructive to write down the circuit unitary reduced to all gates acting along the path of qubit $q_i$, which assume the following form:
+Then we use Pytket's \texttt{RebaseCustom} pass with \eqref{eq-tk1-decomp} to transform the \gate{TK1} gates into gates of set $\mathcal{M}$.
+The circuit unitary reduced to all gates acting along the path of the qubit $q_i$ has the following form:

 In this expression, $\omega_i$ is the number of \gate{ZZ} gates executed on $q_i$ and $j\left(\lambda\right)$ stands for the qubit $q_{j\left(\lambda\right)}$ on which the \gate{ZZ} gate $\lambda$ also acts.
 The circuit from \autoref{fig-example-4} after applying the transformation is shown in \autoref{fig-example-5}.
 Each path in this circuit has the above structure.

-Each \gate{ZZ} gate $\gate{ZZ}_{i,j}^k \in C$ is now sandwiched by two \gate{Rz} gates, which commute with the $\gate{ZZ}_{i,j}^k$ gate, on both qubits $q_i$ and $q_j$.
-Therefore, we can commute the succeeding \gate{Rz} gates through the \gate{ZZ} gates and merge with the preceding \gate{Rz} gates:
+Each \gate{ZZ} gate $\gate{ZZ}_{i,j}^k \in \mathcal{G}$ is now sandwiched by two \gate{Rz} gates, which commute with the $\gate{ZZ}_{i,j}^k$ gate on both qubits $q_i$ and $q_j$.
+So we can commute the succeeding \gate{Rz} gates through the \gate{ZZ} gates and merge with the preceding \gate{Rz} gates:

-Repeating this procedure combined with the elimination of redundant gates until no further reduction of the number of gates is possible as described in \autoref{subsec-repeated-removing-and-commutation_of_gates} results in a circuit $C$ in which the disjoint paths of each qubit $q_i \in \mathcal{Q}$ have the following form:
+Repeating this procedure, combined with the removal of redundant gates until no further reduction in the number of gates is possible, as described in \autoref{subsec-repeated-removing-and-commutation-of-gates}, results in a circuit $C$ in which the disjoint paths of each qubit $q_i \in \mathcal{Q}$ have the following form: